alexander-labs/portfolio/README.md

 # Alexander — Portfolio

 Welcome! 👋
-This is my collection of projects and interests: coding, math, speech & debate, music, and research.
+This is my collection of projects and passions — from coding and math to speech, debate, music, and researching topics from science to history.

 This repository contains the source for my personal portfolio website.
 👉 Visit the live site here: [alexander-labs.github.io/portfolio](https://alexander-labs.github.io/portfolio/)